 Cruise itinerary program

 MV Viking Star's inaugural cruise itinerary program (season 2016's spring, summer and fall) was in northern Europe (Baltic Sea, Scandinavia and Russia, Norwegian Fjords) and in the Mediterranean (Eastern and Central, to ports in Italy, Spain, France / French Riviera, Monaco, Tunisia, Greece, Croatia).
-Inbetween were repositioning cruises in Europe (northbound and southboound / Spring and Fall).
+Inbetween was repositioning cruises in Europe (northbound and southbound / Spring and Fall).

-In 2016, Viking Ocean inaugurated with Viking Star the company's first ever USA-Caribbean cruise season.
-The vessel arrived to NYC (Manhattan Cruise Terminal) on October 13, 2016. following the Transalantic repositioning crossing from Europe.
+In 2016, Viking Ocean inaugurated with Viking Star the company's first-ever USA-Caribbean cruise season.
+The vessel arrived in NYC (Manhattan Cruise Terminal) on October 13, 2016. following the Transatlantic repositioning crossing from Europe.
 Among the ship's VIP passengers was Viking's chairman Torstein Hagen.
 On October 14 started the repositioning to San Juan Puerto Rico for a series of 11-night roundtrip itineraries (through February 2017).
 Then the ship crossed the Atlantic back to Europe's Mediterranean.